 Sleeping Bear Dunes National Lakeshore

-Michigan's Sleeping Bear Dunes National Lakeshore is a breathtakingly beautiful landscape that offers visitors a view of Lake Michigan from atop a 450-foot tall sand dune while an island lighthouse gleams in the sun nearby.
-During the summer months, it is a popular destination for anyone visiting the area, but in the winter it also draws a dedicated group of surfers too.
+Michigan's Sleeping Bear Dunes National Lakeshore is a breathtakingly beautiful landscape that offers visitors a view of Lake Michigan from atop a 450-foot tall sand dune, while an island lighthouse gleams in the sun nearby.
+During the summer months, it is a popular destination for anyone visiting the area, but in the winter it also draws a dedicated group of hardy surfers too.

 04 of 05